 As the internet and computers developed, more and more people joined the internet, and various software piracy methods gained popularity and became more sophisticated.
 As seen above, businesses are losing billions of dollars to different types of piracy.

-The first US law made to protect developer rights was passed in 1980, and it was called the Computer Software Copyright Act; nearly a decade later, it was followed by the decision of the US Patent Office to issue patents to program creators in 1989.
+The first US law to protect developer rights was passed in 1980, called the Computer Software Copyright Act.
+Nearly a decade later, it was followed by the decision of the US Patent Office to issue patents to program creators in 1989.

 While this regulated many processes and helped owners claim credit where it was due, we’re still far from the ideal.
 In 2022, piracy is still flourishing all around the world.

-With the rise of peer-to-peer torrenting networks (and Napster before them), access to illegal software was made much easier, so many people acquire software exclusively this way.
-It is much harder to track these activities than it was in the time of disk-based distribution, and most of the downloading via peer-to-peer platforms goes unnoticed and unpunished.
+With the rise of peer-to-peer torrenting networks (and Napster before them), access to illegal software was made much more accessible, so many people acquire software exclusively this way.
+It is much harder to track these activities than in the time of disk-based distribution, and most of the downloading via peer-to-peer platforms needs to be noticed and unpunished.

-Software piracy poses a risk for almost everyone involved – product owners, those who pirate and use it, as well as the entire software industry.
-It doesn’t seem likely that this problem will be solved anytime soon, but there are systems in place that help prevent software piracy to a degree.
+Software piracy poses a risk for almost everyone involved – product owners, those who pirate and use it, and the entire software industry.
+It doesn’t seem likely that this problem will be solved anytime soon, but there are systems in place that help prevent software piracy.

-Now that you know more about this issue and can tell the different types of software piracy apart, you’ll know what to avoid to stop yourself from taking part in such activities on purpose or by accident.
+Now that you know more about this issue and can tell the different types of software piracy apart, you’ll know what to avoid to stop yourself from participating in such activities on purpose or by accident.